How to become

 Other Routes

-You could also take short courses in production skills run by film schools, regional screen agencies and private training providers.
+You can take short courses in production skills run by film schools, regional screen agencies and private training providers.
+You can search for industry approved courses through ScreenSkills.

 More Information